lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 11. Attributes Over ValueObjects

-Lily prefers **Instance Attributes** for simple values that belong directly to an Instance.
+Lily prefers **Instance Attributes** for simple metadata and state that naturally belongs to an Instance, because Attributes keep lightweight data attached to its owner without adding unnecessary child objects to the hierarchy.

 ##### Preferred